 The results indicate that the economic cost of coastal flooding is shaped by spatial dynamics.
-Under RCP 4.5, we estimate that sea-level rise will induce an average decline in real GDP of 0.19% (with 95% credible interval 0.07 - 0.37%) and an average drop in welfare of 0.24% (with 95% credible interval 0.08 - 0.45%).
-In some countries, the effects are more than an order of magnitude larger, with an estimated decline in real GDP of 7.60% in Vietnam, 9.37% in Thailand and 5.37% in Bangladesh.
-In terms of population, in the year 2200 flooding is predicted to displace an average of 1.46% of world population (with a credible interval 0.15 - 3.54%).
-At a national level, population displacement in the year 2200 is 14.60% in Vietnam, 2.28% in Thailand and 12.38% in Bangladesh.
+Under RCP 4.5, we estimate that sea level rise will induce an average decline in real GDP of 0.19 percent (with 95 percent credible interval of 0.07-0.37 percent) and an average drop in welfare of 0.24 percent (with 95 percent credible interval of 0.08-0.45 percent).
+In some countries, the effects are more than an order of magnitude larger, with an estimated decline in real GDP of 7.60 percent in Vietnam, 9.37 percent in Thailand, and 5.37 percent in Bangladesh.
+In terms of population, in the year 2200, flooding is predicted to displace an average of 1.46 percent of world population (with a credible interval of 0.15-3.54 percent).
+At a national level, population displacement in the year 2200 is 14.60 percent in Vietnam, 2.28 percent in Thailand, and 12.38 percent in Bangladesh.

 The magnitude of our findings depends crucially on the dynamic spatial adjustment of the economy to coastal flooding.
-When faced with rising sea-level, people in our model have the possibility of moving to higher ground, albeit at a cost.
+When faced with rising sea level, people in our model have the possibility of moving to higher ground, albeit at a cost.
 As this occurs, the destruction of existing economic clusters is at least partly compensated by the emergence of new clusters of economic activity.
 The higher concentration of people in interior regions in turn enhances the incentives of local firms to innovate.
 When ignoring these mitigating factors, the expected real GDP loss is substantially larger.
-If people faced insurmountable barriers to moving when experiencing coastal flooding, the real GDP loss would be around 4.5% in the year 2200, compared to 0.11% in our model.
+If people faced insurmountable barriers to moving when experiencing coastal flooding, the real GDP loss would be around 4.5 percent in the year 2200, compared to 0.11 percent in our model.

 To lend further credibility to our findings, it is important to understand to what extent the quantitative predictions depend on the choices of some of the parameter values.
 To that end, Appendix B conducts extensive sensitivity analysis.
-As a further robustness check, Appendix C also analyzes whether the results change when using alternative sea-level rise projections and elevation data.
+As a further robustness check, Appendix C also analyzes whether the results change when using alternative sea level rise projections and elevation data.
 None of these additional exercises change the paper's main conclusions.
 The insights of this paper also do not change when accounting for the flooding-induced damage to physical structures.
-Although this adds to the overall cost of sea-level rise, in the U.S. its impact is minimal relative to the mitigating effects introduced by the dynamic adaptation through migration and investment.
-Performing similar exercises for the rest of the world is challenging due to data limitations, but the magnitude of the differences between the role of adaptation and the role of physical capital destruction for the U.S. suggest that the conclusions for other countries are unlikely to change significantly.
+Although this adds to the overall cost of sea level rise, in the United States its impact is minimal relative to the mitigating effects introduced by the dynamic adaptation through migration and investment.
+Performing similar exercises for the rest of the world is challenging due to data limitations, but the magnitude of the differences between the role of adaptation and the role of physical capital destruction for the United States suggests that the conclusions for other countries are unlikely to change significantly.